digna-ai/releases/2025.09/source_connector_guides/oracle_connector_guide.md

-# Source Connector for Snowflake
+# Source Connector for Oracle

 This guide describes how to configure Digna to connect to Oracle DB using either the native Python connector or the ODBC driver.